da-nrw/DNSCore/DAWeb/doc/deploy.md

 <pre>grails war prod</pre>
 war will build the target file for you.

+The build.sh script found in the main dir of the appication is called during maven build on ContentBroker.

+### Running DAWeb locally

+The DaWeb interface could be executed locally with command
+<pre>grails dev run-app</pre>
+You must have the daweb3_properties.groovy in xour home dir in the .grails/ dir.
+Otherwise the webapp won't start!

 ### Installation

 In most cases dropping the built war into your servlet container and having the